Locations:

 What are the symptoms of duodenal atresia?

 In the first few hours after birth, most babies with duodenal atresia experience vomiting.
 The vomit may be yellow, green or light brown.
-A baby may vomit after the first feeding.
+This typically occurs after a baby’s first feeding.
 Vomiting worsens if left untreated.
-In these cases, it is important to distinguish duodenal atresia from malrotation.

 Babies may also experience:

-Patients with partial blockages of the duodenum may still present with vomiting in infancy if the blockage is bad enough.
-Less severe, partial blockages may also present later in childhood.
-Late presenting symptoms are more varied and include:
+Babies with partial blockages of their duodenum may still vomit during infancy if the blockage is bad enough.
+Less severe, partial blockages may also occur later in childhood.
+Duodenal stenosis symptoms that may occur later are more varied and include:

 Diagnosis and Tests